BitcoinDesign/Guide/guide/payments/receive.md

 -->

 ## Preparing the payment request

-The simplest form of requesting bitcoin is creating and sharing a Bitcoin address where the sender should direct the payment.
-Generating a new address and showing it as a QR code and plain text is the most common way for applications to help the receiver request bitcoin.
+The simplest way to receive bitcoin is by generating and sharing just a Bitcoin address with the sender.
+Receivers can share the address by either showing it as a scannable QR Code or as plain text that can be shared via any regular communication tool like email, instant messaging, SMS, etc.

 <div class="image-slide-gallery">